Skip to content

 Note

-This command will reload the base LRAUV information used by the TethysL compiler (behaviors, units, universals, etc.) from the lrauv-application codebase.
-Run this command when there are changes in your lrauv-application clone that should be reflected (e.g., upon merging or changing branches).
-For details, see this section.
+Run this command when there are changes in your lrauv-application clone that should be reflected for proper mission validation (e.g., upon merging or changing branches).

 Simplifying behavior settings